HCInfoDesign/hcinfotech-setup-design-deep-dives/dns-setup/reconf-ddns-current-setup/README.md

 | grep -E $'[\t| ](A|CNAME|MX)[\t| ]' > ~/example.com.zone.transfer
 ```

 Add all the record types in your zone that need to be transferred.
-Here you can cleanup
+You can cleanup all the unwanted entries now,
-the entries in the created file and remove everything that is not needed anymore.
+if so desired.

 Add "update add " in front of every line.
-In vim this can be done with:
+For example in vim with:

 ```bash
 :%s/^/update add /